OrionReed/orionreed.com/src/posts/qrtp.md

 ### A codec tangent

-While creating the first version of the QR Transfer Protocol (QRTP) I was repeatedly running into pain points around serializing and deserializing structured data into QR codes.
-The QRTP code looks like this:
+While working on the "QR Transfer Protocol" a lot of code existed solely to serialize and deserialize structured data into QR codes.
+The structure of which looks like this:

 <md-codec width='20rem'>
 'QRTP': a